 What is the historical context of "Tahitian Women on the Beach"?

-"Tahitian Women on the Beach" was painted by Paul Gauguin in 1891 during his first visit to Tahiti, a period marked by European colonialism and the search for an idealized primitive culture.
-Gauguin sought to escape the constraints of European society and immerse himself in the perceived simplicity and beauty of Tahitian life.
+"Tahitian Women on the Beach" was created by Paul Gauguin in 1891 during his first visit to Tahiti, a period marked by European colonialism and a fascination with the exoticism of the South Pacific.

 What artistic techniques did Gauguin employ in this painting?